peterhinch/micropython-async/gps/README.md

 NMEA sentence parsing is based on [micropyGPS] but with significant changes.

- * As asynchronous drivers they require `uasyncio` on [MicroPython].
-They use asyncio under Python 3.5+.
+ * As asynchronous drivers they require `uasyncio` on [MicroPython] or asyncio under Python 3.5+.
  * Sentence parsing is adapted for asynchronous use.
  * Rollover of local time into the date value enables worldwide use.
- * RAM allocation is reduced by various techniques: this reduces heap fragmentation, improving application reliability on RAM constrained devices.
+ * RAM allocation is cut by various techniques to lessen heap fragmentation.
+ This improves application reliability on RAM constrained devices.
  * Some functionality is devolved to a utility module, reducing RAM usage where these functions are unused.
  * The read/write driver is a subclass of the read-only driver.
  * Timing drivers are added offering time measurement with μs resolution and high absolute accuracy.
-These are implemented by subclassing.
+These are implemented by subclassing these drivers.
  * Hooks are provided for user-designed subclassing, for example to parse additional message types.